Xinyi-0724/BEB_Network/README.md

 # Electric Bus Network Planning Tool

 Welcome to the Electric Bus Network Planning Tool, an interactive webpage designed to facilitate efficient planning and analysis of electric bus networks in urban areas.
-Just visit the website: (https://xinyizhao.xyz/BEB_Network/)
+This tool is a [Product of Lasting Value (PLV)](https://www.cei.washington.edu/education/uw-graduate-students/graduate-fellowship/products-of-lasting-value/) from the 2023-24 CEI Graduate Fellow, Xinyi Zhao.
+To explore and utilize this resource, simply visit the website: https://xinyizhao.xyz/BEB_Network/.

 ## Overview